 What has been the biggest development(s) in vascular medicine during the course of your career?

 Without any doubt, the endovascular approach for the aortic pathology is the most relevant issue in the last 50 years in the history of vascular surgery.
-I belong to a generation that was trained in high performance open repair and we have incorporated revolutionary endovascular repairs and actively participate in their development.
-Right now it is very difficult to imagine my career without the endovascular influence.
+I belong to a generation that was trained in high-performance open repair and we have incorporated revolutionary endovascular repairs and actively participate in their development.
+Right now it is very difficult to imagine my career without endovascular influence.
 The incorporation of endovascular tools in the vascular surgery armamentarium provided us a continuous source of innovation, discussion and scientific productivity in the vascular field.

 What is the most interesting paper or presentation that you have seen recently (aside from your own research)?

-I use to participate in many meetings over the year and read a lot of papers as peer reviewer and by following the most relevant vascular journals.
+I use to participate in many meetings over the year and read a lot of papers as a peer reviewer and by following the most relevant vascular journals.
 Honestly, nowadays it is rare to be surprised by new concepts or ideas around vascular or endovascular surgery.
 However, there are relevant contributions every day, confirming concepts with evidence and others creating more controversy.
 One especially interesting paper, though not that recent, has significantly influenced our practice.
 This paper was an Editor’s choice from the European Journal of Vascular and Endovascular Surgery published in 2014 by PM Kasprzak et al. It was related to the prevention of spinal cord ischaemia during endovascular repair of thoracoabdominal aneurysms by temporary aneurysm perfusion.
 Since this paper was published, we have adopted such prophylactic manoeuvres in our institution with excellent outcomes.
 Another, again not too recent, was in San Francisco during the open ceremony of the annual SVS meeting in 2013, in which Stéphan Haulon gave a memorial lecture about Roy Greenberg.
 It was a piece for reflection.
 I realised that we, as human subjects, are transient.
 Only our daily work, wherever we are living, will be our legacy that will make us immortal.
 Roy, despite his short life, gave us a tremendous example of immortality.
 Personally, I found it an emotive and stimulating talk.

 You have been involved in the investigation of low-profile EVAR devices—how does the design of such devices impact their mid- to long-term durability?